(24835) 1995 SM55: Physical characteristics

 Because has a high albedo, it appears much brighter than other Kuiper belt objects.
 Because its high brightness, astronomers initially believed that could have a very large size, with a diameter up to 700 km if it had a dark, low-albedo surface.
 However, further analysis of 's thermal emission and orbit showed that it should be much smaller with a more reflective surface.

 On 25 February 2024, passed in front of a star and occulted it.
 This stellar occultation was observed by numerous astronomers at 40 different locations, with 7 of them reporting positive detections of the occultation.
-The occultation observations revealed that is a roughly elliptical object that is 208.6 × 167.0 km in diameter (area-equivalent diameter 186.7 km).
+The occultation observations revealed that is a roughly elliptical object that is 212 × 184 × 152 km in diameter (volume-equivalent diameter 181 km).
+The object has a high geometric albedo of 0.80±0.04.

 Naming

 As of January 2025, this minor planet has not been named by the Minor Planet Center.

 Suggestions for names are open to the public.